Anykeykin/kin_pass_page/support.md

 # Kin Pass – Support

-Welcome to Kin Pass support!
+Welcome to the support page for **Kin Pass**.

-If you are experiencing any issues or have questions, please refer to our documentation below.

 ---

-## FAQ
+## Frequently Asked Questions

-**Q:** Where is my data stored?
+### Where is my data stored?

-**A:** All your data is stored locally on your device and encrypted.
+All your data is stored locally on your device.
+We do not collect or upload your information to external servers.

-**Q:** How can I reset my master password?
+### I forgot my master password.
+What can I do?

-**A:** If you lose access to the master password, there is no way to recover it.
-This is by design for security.
+If you forget your master password, your data cannot be recovered for security reasons.
+You will need to delete the app and reinstall it to start over.

-**Q:** How do I delete all my data?
+### How can I delete all my data?

-**A:** Open the app → Settings → Delete all passwords.
+Open the app → Settings → Delete all passwords.

 ---

-More updates will be available soon.
+## Need More Help?

+You can reach us at [support@kinpass.app](mailto:gamespiritgamer@gmail.com)